 Sozo’s 2nd step is called the ‘Four doors‘.
-Mason’s 2nd degree tracing board & ceremony have 4 doors (Doors are #s 8s, 9 &10).
+Mason’s 2nd degree tracing board & ceremony have 4 doors (Doors are 2 with numbers 8, plus 9 &10).
 The doors in the 2nd degree represent the opening to the Lodge, their interior journey & ascension of candidate.
 To them they also represent the four worlds: physical, soul, spirit & the divine at the summit of the stairs.
 Masons believe ‘man is a little god or a god in the making’.

 Sozo’s 3rd step is called ‘Presenting Jesus’.
 Mason’s 3rd degree tracing board symbol and ceremony is about presenting Hiram Abiff (the masonic christ who was killed, buried and resurrected) a counterfeit of Christ’s Sacrifice.
 Every 3rd degree mason in the ritual dies, is buried naked in a coffin and is resurrected or as they called he’s ‘born again’ in Hiram Abiff, a pagan legend.
 (Not born again in the Holy Spirit of God but a counterfeit spirit).
 That’s is the reason why Freemasons say they are born again.